Best Rust Server Hosting in 2026

 Our Top Picks for Rust

-Fragnet is the PvP-specialist pick.
-Their Netherlands-based low-latency network is optimized specifically for tick-sensitive games, and their DDoS mitigation is built at the network edge rather than bolted on as an afterthought.
-Rust Standard at $13.00 for 4GB/50 slots is in the competitive range; the value is in the network quality, which shows up in actual gameplay feel for EU PvP servers.
+Fragnet is the PvP-specialist premium pick.
+Their network is optimized for tick-sensitive games across 21+ datacenters including Tokyo, Singapore, and Sydney, and DDoS mitigation is built at the network edge (rated from 10 Gbps up to 2 Tbps) rather than bolted on.
+The Rust package at $31.58/month for 7GB with unlimited player slots is unapologetically premium - roughly double the value picks - and the pricing is EUR-native, so the USD figure floats.
+You're paying for network consistency, which shows up in actual gameplay feel for EU PvP servers.

 What About Those Cheaper Hosts?

 For Rust, the price of admission is higher than for Minecraft.
-Expect to pay $10-15/month minimum for competent hosting, and $17-20+/month for premium.
+Expect to pay $12-19/month for competent hosting with honest RAM, and $25-32/month at the premium network tier.

 Bottom Line